These groups or organisations offer silent meditation or engaged dharma.

 A collection of accounts of conservation work with endangered species.
 (French)

 "An excellent introduction to meditation and contemplation practices unburdened by historical and linguistic baggage.
-Stephen Batchelor although trained in Buddhist monasteries is able to skillfully extricate the essential from the unessential, the teachings from the teacher, and the useful from the useless" - Nathan
+Stephen Batchelor although trained in Buddhist monasteries is able to skillfully extricate the teachings from the teacher and the essential from the unessential."

 "A Gradual Awakening was one of the first books I read and felt a real sense of kinship to the author.
-Set me going on a path which I feel I need a fair bit of motivation and encouragement to keep moving on.
-Highly recommended." - Nathan
+Keeps me going on a path which really benefits from this poet's motivation and encouragement."

 Help make these lists more comprehensive.
 If you know of a book you feel should be on the above lists, or one that shouldn't, please let us know.
 We will love to share that here.